 Both the reclining cab seats have full forward and rearward movement by releasing the catch on the front of the seat and sliding it to the required position.

-The passenger and/or driver's seat may be fitted with a swivel mechanism which is operated by a lever at the side of the seat.
+The passenger and driver's seats are fitted with a swivel mechanism, which is operated by a lever at the side of the seat.